 First things first: Hair that's already damaged isn't going to magically repair itself.
 Schedule an appointment with a professional for a cut, or a major trim.
 We know, we know.
 You're working to retain length, and saying goodbye to those ends is going to be difficult, especially if your stylist recommends cutting off more than you expected.
-Taking this step is the best way to start on the road to a well-conditioned, healthy mane.
+Taking this step is the best way to start on the road to a well-conditioned, healthy hair.
 You're setting your hair up for it's best possible growing conditions by chopping of those split, dull ends.
 If you have color-treated hair and find your strands prone to split ends, aside from a good trim, try a product like Olaplex's No.3 Hair Perfector ($28).
 The sulfate- and paraben-free formula help to stop those pesky split ends before they start.
 Their line comes highly recommended, and it is beloved by stylists for its ability to repair damaged hair.

 Cut Down on Styling

 To revive your hair, drastically minimize your heat usage, and having chemicals applied only (if at all) in a salon setting can be a great help.
 Also, don't be afraid of protective styling.
 Bantu Knots, box braids, and even rocking a stylish head wrap can give your hair a much-needed break from manipulation.
 One thing to keep in mind with protective styling is to watch out for too much tension.
 If your hair is experiencing breakage, talk with your stylist about the best type of protective style for your hair's current condition.

 Use Moisture-Rich Products